MeanderingProgrammer/harpoon-core.nvim/README.md

 * Supports running multiple different projects at the same time without losing any changes to your marked files.
+* Invalid marks get filtered out, only valid changes propagate to marks.
+* Marking files at a branch granularity if `mark_branch` option is set

 # Limitations